Growing succulents is a hobby that is growing in popularity. Succulents are easy to grow and look beautiful when given proper care.

 They are immobile pests, so you won’t see them move around much.

-You can identify scale insects by their shell-like appearance on the stems of your cactus.
+You can identify scale insects by their shell-like appearance on the stems of your plants.

-You can get rid of scale insects on your cactus by dabbing with a cotton ball soaked in isopropyl alcohol.
+You can eliminate scale insects on your cactus by dabbing with a cotton ball soaked in isopropyl alcohol.

 Powdery Mildew